 How to eat an artichoke

 🥕Have one or two different dipping sauces to enjoy with your artichoke.
-I suggest a lemon & garlic infused melted butter and a vegan aioli, which you can easily make with any vegan mayo mixed with freshly minced garlic or herbs.
+I suggest a lemon & garlic or lemon basil infused melted butter and a vegan aioli, which you can easily make with any vegan mayo mixed with freshly minced garlic or herbs.
 I also LOVE serving artichokes with homemade vegan tzatziki sauce.

 🥕Artichokes can be enjoyed hot or cold, I prefer mine hot.